dszendrei/ngx-signals-plus/projects/ngx-signals-plus/README.md

     - If neither is available, creates a stub: (...args: any[]) => {};.
 9. Returns the composite object typed as MockSignalStore<T> (original instance shape minus STATE_SOURCE).
 10. Supports additional providers to be injected in the withState factory function in case the withState is resolved with an injected factory function.
 You can use the InjectionToken directly or a provider with the useFactory.
+11. Mocks ApplicationRef to return the mocked Injector so that `withRootGuard` assumes the store is provided in root.
+12. Supports auto-disabling lifecycle hooks when combined with the `withOptionalHooks` feature in the store definition.

 Why deepComputed?